ryan-mcclue/unsw/comp4920/ass1.md

 As a result, that user's automony over their machine is forfeited for the general good.
 This outcome is in violation of the ACM ethical guideline principal concerning people as stakeholders in computing.
 Specifically, the imperative that all computing should protect each individual's right to autonomy (ACM, 2018 p.
 4).
+Having this as a possible outcome relies on society placing an immense amount of trust in technology manufactuers to act justly.
+This required faith could lead to societal dissatisfaction.
+Some may argue that law enforcement already has the power to seize personal property, and that allowing educated tech companies to take over this role could expedite processes and reduce bureaucracy.
+However, the key issue is that technology companies would have unchecked control over user's belongings, effectively placing them above the law.
+With the rise of smart devices, this control could extend to phones, appliances, cars, and more.
 This illustrates how act utilitarianism can lead to immoral outcomes, as discussed by Bennett (2015, p.
 60).
-Having this as a possible outcome relies on society placing an immense amount of trust in technology manufactuers to act justly.
-This required faith would make society unhappy.
-Some may argue that for most technology is seen as a black box, so society already places implicit trust in them, even without such security measures.
-However, this does not detract from the fact that when a user purchases a machine, the physical components become their property.
-To restrict their personal use of it would be immoral.

-Comparatively, under rule utilitarianism, the focus would shift to establishing rules that maximize overall well-being, such as ensuring users retain control over their devices, provided they don't engage in harmful activities.
+It's immoral to seize one's property without proper litigation/warrant.
+In contrast, rule utilitarianism would establish guidelines stating that security technologies restricting user freedom should only be implemented through legal channels, such as law enforcement.
-Detractors of this approach argue that it could inadvertently promote the spread of malware and the proliferation of botnets, as malicious users would not face immediate consequences like blacklisting.
+Critics argue that this approach could inadvertently allow the spread of malware and botnets, as malicious users wouldn't face immediate consequences like blacklisting.
-However, proponents suggest that implementing fair, transparent rules—such as enhanced security protocols and accountability measures—would both protect individual rights and minimize the risk of large-scale harm, thus aligning with the broader goal of societal happiness.
+However, proponents argue that transparent, fair rules—such as enhanced security protocols and accountability measures—would protect individual rights and reduce the risk of large-scale harm, aligning with the goal of societal happiness.

-Comparatively, under rule utilitarianism, can say limit malicious access as long as they retain control of their devices.
-Detractors of this could argue that without this ability, assuming unrealistic value-neutrality thesis outlined by Pitt ().
-Malicious users could engage in an effective cyber wild-west.
-Detractors of this argue that this promotes malware, botnet proliferation...

-However, focusing on enhanced security measures like ... this does in fact more closely align with Kranzberg's laws, acknowledging technology has potential for misuse.

-value users freedom (intel sgx),
- - immoral results

-Indeed following Kranzberg's First Law,
-“Technology is neither good nor bad; nor is it neutral.” that mentions
-Melvin Kranzberg, “Technology and History: “Kranzberg’s Laws”, Technology and Culture 27, no. 3 (1986): 544-560.

-Value-Neutrality Thesis (VNT): “Technological artifacts do not have, have embedded in them, or contain values.
-(Pitt 2000; Pitt 2014) Pitt J. C. 2014. ““Guns Don’t Kill, People Kill”; Values in and/or around Technologies.”
-In The Moral Status of Technical Artifacts, edited by Kroes P., Verbeek P. P., 89–101.
-Dordrecht, the
-Netherlands: Springer.

-precautions to prevent reidentification of anonymised data this in-fact aligns with ACM ethical guidelines

-"show is simply that it is not optimal always to follow the rule"

-misuse of technology (generative AI audio deepfakes)
- - cumbersome method (e.g. ok if person can no longer talk etc.)
+In conclusion, ethical guidelines for the computer science profession should prioritise societal wellbeing.
+By examining leadership challenges in data privacy and user security, it is evident that rule utilitarianism better serves this goal compared to act utilitarianism.
+It does so by promoting consistent and straightforward rules that are easier to implement.

 ## Reference List